BioPP/supp-mat/mapdNdS/README.md

-# supp-mat
+# mapdNdS

-This repository stores supplementary material for articles concerning methods developped in bio++, bppsuite, testnh.

-There is one subdirectory per article, with clear name.
+Tutorial for computing dN and dS with stochastic mapping.